 Aluminium sulfate octadecahydrate, Al2(SO4)3.18H2O,

-flocculation agent, food additive E520, modifier, precipitator
+flocculation agent, food additive E520, modifier, precipitator in sewage

-bakers' ammonia, crystal ammonia, colourless crystals or white powder, ammonia-like
+ammonia, crystal ammonia, colourless crystals or white powder, ammonia-like

-odour, very soluble, decomposes in hot water,
+odour, very soluble, decomposes in hot water, E503,

-ammonium carbonate is double salt, ammonium hydrogen carbonate, (ammonium
+(commercial ammonium carbonate is double salt, ammonium hydrogen carbonate,

-a weak alkali.
-It is sold in small bottles as "smelling salts" to revive
+Ammonium carbonate is sold in small bottles as "smelling salts" to revive